marscrusader/socar/README.md

 A car can have many availability times.

-A timing can only belong to on car.
+A timing can only belong to one car.

 ## APIs
 **User**